AgataDiCalogero/nttdata-app/README.md

 npm install
 ```

-Run the dev server
+Run locally

 ```bat
 npm start
 ```

-Open <http://localhost:4200> and paste your token on the first access (it’s kept in localStorage until logout).
+Open <http://localhost:4200> and paste your token on first access.
+The token is persisted in localStorage until logout.

 Build for production